Conjunctive Adverbs

 Two Commas?

 A conjunctive adverb like most adverbs can appear almost anywhere in the clause.
-When it is appearing in the middle of the clause, the conjunctive adverb is usually set off by commas on either side.
+When it appears in the middle of the clause, it is usually set off by commas on either side.

 I couldn't buy you a suitable present, instead, I baked you a delicious cake and I have wine with me.